Lighthouses of the Bahamas

 3 s.
 Light displayed from the cupola of Government House in downtown

 Nassau.
 The building is painted pink with white trim.
-Natalie Wilkie
+Trabas has Darlene Chisholm's 2013 photo, Natalie Wilkie

-has another photo, and Bing has a satellite view.
+has another photo, and Google has a satellite view.

 Located on Hill Street, about 3 blocks south of the waterfront in Nassau.
 Site open, tower closed.
 Site manager: Government of the Bahamas.
 ARLHS BAH-019;